vasspilka/vasspilka.github.io/_drafts/2025-29-09-the-iesie-development-framework.markdown

 Not every project needs every deliverable.
 A small technical improvement might just need an engineering doc and some tasks.
 A new user-facing feature probably needs the full treatment.
 Use your judgment, but err on the side of over-communication.

 ### 4. Implementation: Where the Magic Happens

+The time to make the plan a reality

 This is the part everyone thinks of as "the real work"—writing code, configuring systems, and bringing the idea to life.
 But if you've done the previous steps right, implementation becomes surprisingly smooth.